Healing the deaf mute of Decapolis: Analysis

+The crowd's disregard of the command to silence, Witherington notes, increases "in proportion to Jesus' insistence on it," which he takes as evidence against reading a "messianic secret" motif into the episode, since the publicity moves in the opposite direction.

 Roger Baxter in his meditations, reflects on the question, What is spiritual dumbness?, writing, "He is spiritually dumb, who does not correct his brother, when by doing so, he can prevent him from sinning.
 He also is spiritually dumb, who does not preach the Word of God, when it is his duty, or make open profession of his faith, when the honor of God, his own or neighbor's good requires it.
 Lastly, he labors under this spiritual complaint, whose tongue is not employed in the praises of God, in the exercises of devotion and pious conversations.
 "Wo is me," says the prophet, "because I held my peace."
 (Isa 6:6.)
 And, "you that are mindful of the Lord hold not your peace."
 (Isa 62:6.)